silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

   - Import functionality to copy templates into active tournament
   - SQL scripts for table creation and population with Jamaican track and field events
   - Comprehensive UI with filtering, bulk selection, and import capabilities
+- **Developer Module implemented** (December 2025):
+  - IDeveloperService interface and DeveloperService implementation
+  - Admin DeveloperController with data generation and cleanup actions
+  - Developer dashboard view with statistics and action buttons
+  - Only available in DEBUG/Development mode (compile-time and runtime protection)
+  - Generate Events, Participants, Participation, and Results
+  - Delete all Results, Participation, Participants, and Events
+  - Documentation in docs/developer-module.md

 ## Current Focus